 Dr Louisa Layne, the chair of the discussion, is a lecturer in English and Comparative literature at the University of Oslo.

-This event is a special Postcolonial Writing and Theory Seminar, a closing event in the Great Writers Inspire at Home Series and keynote event for the Mellon-funded ‘Humanities & Identities’ series at TORCH.
-This event is also part of the Postcolonial Writers Make Worlds project.
+This event was a special Postcolonial Writing and Theory Seminar, a closing event in the Great Writers Inspire at Home Series and keynote event for the Mellon-funded ‘Humanities & Identities’ series at TORCH.
+This event was also part of the Postcolonial Writers Make Worlds project.

 Public Engagement with Research